🧩 Multimodal VLM¶

 -

-This paper proposes the Continual Decoupling-Unifying (ConDU) framework, which is the first to introduce model fusion into VLM continual learning.
-By maintaining a unified model and performing iterative decoupling-unifying operations guided by task triggers, ConDU surpasses the state of the art by an average of 2% on the MTIL benchmark while simultaneously enhancing zero-shot capability.
+This paper proposes the Continual Decoupling-Unifying (ConDU) framework, introducing model fusion into VLM continual learning for the first time.
+By maintaining a unified model combined with task triggers for iterative decoupling-unifying operations, it outperforms SOTA by an average of 2% on MTIL benchmarks while simultaneously enhancing zero-shot capabilities.

 - Enhancing Multi-Image Understanding through Delimiter Token Scaling